janaKac/hello-world/README.md

 # hello-world
-just my repository
 HELLO my name is Jana.
 Im from Slovakia and I will write sometimes english, sometimes french and especially slovak.